-- Children or adults at risk being reluctant to go home.
+- Young person or adults at risk being reluctant to go home.

 - Withdrawn behaviour.

 - Agitated or anxious behaviour.

 - A Service user being isolated by other service users or peers, or isolating themselves from others.

 - Nervousness when approached.

 - Inappropriate or improper dress.

 - Appearing unkempt or unwashed.

 - Being overly anxious to please.

 - Signs of discomfort or pain.

 - Frequent admission to hospital.

-- Uncharacteristic changes in the child or adult at risk's behaviour, attitude and commitment e.g. becoming quiet and withdrawn, or displaying sudden outbursts of temper.
+- Uncharacteristic changes in the young person or adult at risk's behaviour, attitude and

+commitment e.g. becoming quiet and withdrawn, or displaying sudden outbursts of temper.

-- Inappropriate sexual awareness or behaviour.
+Inappropriate sexual awareness or behaviour.

-Indicators that might suggest a child or young person has been the victim of trafficking or is at future risk of trafficking include:
+Indicators that might suggest a young person or young person has been the victim of trafficking or is at future risk of trafficking include:

-- Being unable, or very reluctant to give personal details. - Being one among a number of unrelated children/adult living at one address.
+• Being unable, or very reluctant to give personal details.

+• Being one among a number of unrelated young person/adult living at one address.